-The key principles of writing a professional resume have remained unchanged over time, but advancement in technology mean more aspects of the application and hiring processes happen online than ever before.
+If job search could even be a journey, a stellar professional resume writing is your gateway!The key principles of writing a professional resume have remained unchanged over time, but advancement in technology mean more aspects of the application and hiring processes happen online than ever before.

-Personnel who peruses resumes often times such as recruiters and hiring managers, will tell you about 10 and 30 seconds is typically spent on deciding whether a resume is worth the read or not.
+Personnel who peruses resumes such as recruiters and hiring managers, will tell you about 10 to 15 seconds is typically spent on deciding whether a resume is worth the read or not.